SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/docs/design.md

 ]
 </pre>

+As of version 2 the `parser` type provides two assertions methods:

+- `assert-store` is to validate data against `Store::getSemanticData`
+- `assert-output` is to validate a string and compares it against the `ParserOutput` generated text, additional options are available to aid the output assertion including:
   - `include-head-items` is an option that fetches the information stored in `ParserOutput::getHeadItems` and appends it to the validation output
+  - `in-sequence` is an option to tell the interpreter and string validator to keep the sequence of the `to-contain` list during the assertion (e.g. "Item 1..." is required to appear before "Item 2..." etc.)

 #### Type `parser-html`